Rescheduling the March 20 Administrative Hearing Officer Training

 What type of services does the division offer?

-The branch currently provides hearing officer services to over 60 government agencies and boards.
+The division currently provides hearing officer services to over 60 government agencies and boards.
 These services include conducting pre-hearing conferences, ruling on motions, conducting hearings, and writing findings of fact, conclusions of law, and recommended and final orders.
 The division also provides mediation services to government boards and agencies, recognizing that some cases can be more effectively resolved through mediation.
 In addition, the division develops and provides hearing officer and related training at least once each year, which it has done since 1996.

 How do I obtain services from the division?

-If you are part of a government board or agency and you are interested in obtaining these services from the branch, or you would like more information regarding these services, you may contact the division's docket clerk at (502) 696-5442.
+If you are part of a government board or agency and you are interested in obtaining these services from the division, or you would like more information regarding these services, you may contact the division's docket clerk at (502) 696-5442.
 If you are a private citizen and you believe that you are entitled to an administrative hearing, you should contact the government agency or board involved; only that government agency or board can respond to your request for a hearing.